 And although this blog is mainly dedicated to personal finance and early retirement, I do believe there is a strong correlation between physical health and financial health.

-So needless to say, I’m super excited to share with you the results from my intermittent fasting experiment!
+So needless to say, I’m super excited to share with you the results of my intermittent fasting experiment!

 What is Intermittent Fasting?